roytang/blog/content/post/2006/10/webcomics-i-like-2006-edition.md

 [xkcd

 ][11] &#8211; this is awesome and geeky, but not in the usual geeky way.
-The description is &#8220;A webcomic of romance, sarcasm, math, and language.&#8221; Read it, maybe you'll like it!
+The description is "A webcomic of romance, sarcasm, math, and language.&#8221; Read it, maybe you'll like it!

 Edit: Well, I was trying to figure out why I didn't have feeds of the first group, and I checked, and now I got feeds for all of 'em!
 The list above is kept in original form however.